MicrosoftDocs/azure-devops-docs/docs/boards/includes/work-item-types.md

 > [!div class="mx-tdCol2BreakAll"]
 > ![Agile work item types, conceptual image](/azure/devops/boards/work-items/guidance/media/ALM_PT_Agile_WIT_Artifacts.png)

-Each team can configure how they manage Bugs&mdash;at the same level as User Stories or Tasks&mdash; by configuring the [Working with bugs](/azure/devops/organizations/settings/show-bugs-on-backlog) setting.
+Each team can configure how they manage Bugs&mdash;at the same level as User Stories or Tasks&mdash;by configuring the [Working with bugs](/azure/devops/organizations/settings/show-bugs-on-backlog) setting.
 To learn more about using these work item types, see [Agile process](/azure/devops/boards/work-items/guidance/agile-process).

 #### [Basic process](#tab/basic-process)